BACK TO DIRECTIVES

 Enforcement Rule

-If execution stops when context changes, the system is invalid.
+If execution stops because the context shifted, the system has failed.

 Final Order